bermi/snapdir/CONTRIBUTING.md

 `ci.yaml` runs on every push and burns paid GitHub Actions minutes — including on red commits.
-To catch failures *before* they reach CI, `utils/ci/pre-push.sh` runs the full CI-equivalent suite locally and **blocks the push on any failure**.
+To catch failures *before* they reach CI, `utils/ci/pre-push.sh` runs the CI-equivalent suite locally and **blocks the push on any failure**.

 Install it once as a git `pre-push` hook: